Climate & Clothing

 Because of the elevation, temperatures rarely exceed 25 degrees Celsius in the highlands, above 2.500 meters chilly night temperatures below 10 degrees Celsius are common especially between October and February.
 Some Lodges and campsites in even higher altitudes experience seasoned frost.

-Pack light clothes for the day time and a jacket or sweater for the evenings, and a good pair of walking shoes even if you are not going trekking - trails and walk ways around historical sites are usually uneven and rocky.
+Pack light clothes for the daytime and a jacket or sweater for the evenings, and a good pair of walking shoes even if you are not going trekking - trails and walkways around historical sites are usually uneven and rocky.
 There is literally no attraction site in Ethiopia where you can drive in with your car.
 So be prepared to walk.
-Trekkers in the Simien, Bale Mountains or other trekking destinations will need warm and waterproofed clothes.
-One cultural note: Ethiopians are generally dressed modestly, and visitors should be sensitive about dressing appropriately (no shorts, tank tops or bare backed) especially in places of worship.
+Trekkers in the Simien, Bale Mountains, or other trekking destinations will need warm and waterproofed clothes.
+One cultural note: Ethiopians are generally dressed modestly, and visitors should be sensitive about dressing appropriately (no shorts, tank tops, or bareback) especially in places of worship.
 Shoes must always be taken off before entering churches and mosques.